-This keto chocolate cheesecake is perfect for Thanksgiving, Christmas, a family gathering or any special celebration.
-Decadently chocolatey, creamy and utterly delicious, this recipe is gluten-free and so easy to make.
+This easy keto chocolate cheesecake is perfect for Thanksgiving, Christmas, a family gathering or any special celebration.
+Decadently chocolatey, creamy and utterly delicious, this recipe is only 5.8g net carbs per slice.

 I've been serving this cake at several dinner parties now and it always goes down a treat, whether people are following a keto diet or not!

 It is creamy, smooth dark chocolate indulgence in every mouthful.
 In fact, it is hard to believe it's sugar free and low carb.

 Even though this sugar free chocolate cheesecake looks impressive, it is very easy to make.
 The total hands-on time is only 20 minutes.

 All you need to do is plan for the time it needs to chill, which is best done overnight.